7 January 1869 • Chicago, Ill. (MS: CU-MARK, UCCL 00224)

 While visiting Mrs. Fairbanks in Cleveland, Clemens doubtless had spoken to her about Harriet (Hattie) Lewis’s part in his courtship of Olivia—and may even have shown her the letter from Lewis to which he replied on 10 January.

 MS, Mark Twain Papers, The Bancroft Library, University of California, Berkeley (CU-MARK).
-A photographic facsimile of the letter is on pp. 516–22.
+A photographic facsimile of the letter is on pp. 516–22click to open link.
 Clemens’s MS consists of five leaves (torn from folders) of blue-lined onionskin, approximately 5⅛ by 8 1/16 inches, inscribed on the rectos only in black ink.
 His enclosure, from Mary Mason Fairbanks’s 5 January 1869 letter to him, consists of one sheet (torn from a folder) of blue-lined off-white wove paper, 5 1/16 by 8⅛ inches, inscribed by Fairbanks on the recto in purple ink and by Clemens on the recto and verso in black ink.

 L3 , 18–21; LLMT , 356, brief paraphrase; MTMF , 64, brief excerpt.